EthelynHuang/rag-safety/README.md

 2. Reranks them with a cross-encoder to surface the most relevant context
 3. Generates a concise answer using Claude, with inline citations tied to source documents

-Every claim in the answer links back to the original paper or post.
+Every claim in the answer links back to the original paper or post with sources.

 ## Architecture